A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • relief of acetone crisis;

-Diet for acetonemic syndrome
+Diet for acetone syndrome

 Violations and their causes in alphabetical order:

-violation of purine metabolism -
+disorder of purine metabolism -

-What diseases cause a violation of purine metabolism:
+What diseases cause purine metabolism disorders:

 The latter is based on a hereditary deficiency of the enzyme hypoxanthine phosphatidyltransferase, as a result of which free purines are not reused, but are oxidized into uric acid.